The April 2020 Examination Application is now open. The Application deadline is November 15, 2019

 You may bring bottled water and/or a small snack to the CBT centre but you will be required to keep the water and snack in your assigned locker, along with your purse, backpack, mobile phone and other personal belongings.
 Please ask the test centre supervisor about where you are permitted to eat and drink.
 Liquids can damage keyboards and other computer equipment.
 Therefore, you may not have water at your examination seat.

 Yes, you may take a break to use the restroom.
 You will not be given any additional time on the exam to make up for the time used.
-When you return from the restroom, the test centre supervisor must re-admit you to the testing room.
+When you return from the restroom, the test administrator must re-admit you to the testing room.

 Yes.
 You will be permitted to review questions in each exam session.
-The exam is administered in two parts and you will be able to review questions in each part of the exam, i. e., once you have submitted Part 1, those questions can no longer be reviewed.
+The exam is administered in two parts and you will be able to review questions in each part of the exam, i. e., once you have submitted Part 1, those questions can no longer be reviewed nor answers revised.

-IBLCE’s CBT vendor provides a tutorial and practice exam that will familiarize you with how to navigate through an exam.
-This tutorial and practice exam is not specifically about the IBLCE examination but it will give you a good idea of what to expect.
+IBLCE’s CBT vendor provides a tutorial and demostration exam that will familiarise you with how to navigate through an exam.
+This tutorial and demonstration exam are not specifically about the IBCLC examination but these will give you an idea of what to expect in a computer-based-test environment.
 Please note that the tutorial will not run on a Macintosh computer.

 The one-sided score report is a summary of your individual performance in each of the scientific disciplines (objectives) that were tested.
 In the column “Points” there are 2 sets of numbers (note that all numbers are reported with two decimal places).
 The first number is the number of points (items) you answered correctly and the second number is the total number of points (items) in that category.
 This analysis will help you to identify your particular areas of strength and weakness and to plan for your continuing education.